JoshOrndorff/recipes/src/main/template.md

 # Key Ingredients
-> consider branching into multiple other files

-## Structure

-Go through all the parts of [this](https://github.com/paritytech/substrate/blob/HEAD/srml/example/src/lib.rs) and discuss the comments basically...

-Break down the structure of the file...
+To develop efficiently with Substrate, it is important to be familiar with the basic structure of application development.

+> follow the example file [here](https://github.com/paritytech/substrate/blob/HEAD/srml/example/src/lib.rs)

+Really consider how to present
+* macros
+* traits
+* common modules
+* link to specific functionality (including code patterns)

-## Macros
+## Important Macros
 > could split into two other files (under the Key Ingredients heading (double nested chapter))

 * short definition of a macro; from` `0 to 1`